eonarheim/eonarheim.github.io/docs/spritesheet.md

 --------------

-Returns an "Animation" by specifying the engine, the indices of each sprite in the animation, and speed (in milliseconds) that each frame should take in the animation.
-Sprites in the sprite sheet are index in row major order, meaning that each sprite is numbered starting at zero beginning at the first row, then the second row, etc.
+Returns an "Animation" by specifying the engine, the indices of each sprite in the animation, and the speed (in milliseconds) that each frame should take in the animation.
+Sprites in the sprite sheet are indexed in row-major order, meaning that each sprite is numbered starting at zero beginning at the first row, then at zero at the second row, etc.

 <pre>spriteSheet.getAnimationBetween(engine: Engine, beginIndex : number, endIndex : number, speed : number)</pre>